schranz-search/schranz-search/packages/seal/README.md

 ```

 > Currently, you can use some kind of normalizer like symfony/serializer to convert an object to an array
-> and back to an object at current state a Document Mapper package does not yet exist.
+> and back to an object at current state a Document Mapper or ODM package does not yet exist.
 If provided in future
 > it will be part of an own package which make usage of SEAL.
 Example like doctrine/orm using doctrine/dbal.

 ### Creating a Schema